-- 4.1 The housing requirement for the period 2020 to 2038 is 10,638 dwellings. - 4.2 With regard to planning permissions, the housing land supply at 1st December 2021 equates to 6347 dwellings.
-An additional 775 dwellings were delivered between 1st April 2020 and 31st March 2021. - 4.3 The number of dwellings from Neighbourhood Plan Allocations without planning permission currently equates to 487 dwellings.
+- 4.1 The housing requirement for the period 2020 to 2038 is 10,476 dwellings. - 4.2 With regard to planning permissions, the housing land supply at 1st April 2022 equates to 5995 dwellings.
+An additional 766 dwellings were delivered between 1st April 2021 and 31st March 2022.
+Delivery between 1st April 202 and 31st March 2021 stood at 775 dwellings. - 4.3 The number of dwellings from Neighbourhood Plan Allocations without planning permission currently equates to 438 dwellings.
 It is expected that this will increase as more Neighbourhood Plans are in the process of being produced. - 4.4 An allowance has been added to the supply in anticipation of the minimum number of dwellings expected to be delivered on windfall sites.
 Past housing delivery has informed this allowance.
-A minimum of 1300 dwellings is expected beyond year 6 of the Local Plan. - 4.5 Following the production of a Masterplan for Worksop Town Centre the Council is progressing with the preparation of the Worksop Central Development Plan Document.
+A minimum of 1200 dwellings is expected beyond year 6 of the Local Plan.
+A buffer in employment terms equivalent to 10% has been built in to accommodate windfall sites expected to come forward during the plan period. - 4.5 Following the adoption of a Masterplan for Worksop Town Centre the Council is progressing with the preparation of the Worksop Central Development Plan Document.
 A call for sites was undertaken and Regulation 18 consultation took place in June July 2021.
 It is expected that the DPD will deliver 700 dwellings by 2038 contributing to meeting the housing requirement identified by the Local Plan's spatial strategy.
 Following the granting of planning permission 75 are included in the supply as commitments. - 4.6 The minimum number of dwellings from LAA sites which are potentially suitable subject to policy change outside of Worksop Central area equates to 6075 dwellings (detailed assessments can be viewed in the appendices).
 These sites have been taken forward for further assessment through the Sustainability Appraisal and Habitats Regulation Assessment process.
-This will inform the Local Plan Site Selection process. - 4.7 Of the ten sites assessed for gypsy and traveller accommodation, three are considered potentially suitable for expansion.
-These sites can accommodate 23 pitches.
+This will inform the Local Plan Site Selection process. - 4.7 Of the ten sites assessed for permanent gypsy and traveller accommodation, five are considered potentially suitable for expansion.
+These sites can accommodate 24 pitches.
 These sites have been taken forward for further assessment through the Sustainability Appraisal and Habitats Regulation Assessment process.
-This will inform the Local Plan Site Selection process. - 4.8 A total of 81 sites have been assessed for employment development.
-Of these, 14 are considered to be reasonable alternatives and have been taken forward for further consideration through the Sustainability Appraisal and Habitats Regulation Assessment process.
+This will inform the Local Plan Site Selection process. - 4.8 A total of 83 sites have been assessed for employment development.
+Of these, 16 are considered to be reasonable alternatives and have been taken forward for further consideration through the Sustainability Appraisal and Habitats Regulation Assessment process.
 This will inform the Local Plan Site Selection process.

 Housing Requirement 2020 to 2038

-Bassetlaw Plan Total Housing 10,638 dwellings
+Bassetlaw Plan Total Housing 10,476 dwellings

-Requirement 2020 to 2037
+Requirement 2020 to 2038

 Current Housing Supply to 2038

 Housing delivery 2020/21 775 dwellings

+Housing delivery 2021/22 766 dwellings

-Housing delivery from 6347 dwellings
+Housing delivery from 5995 dwellings

-commitments between 2021 and
+commitments between 2020 and

 2038

-Current Made Neighbourhood Plan 487 dwellings
+Current Made Neighbourhood Plan 438 dwellings

-allocations
+allocations without PP

+New Local Plan Allocations 2742 dwellings

+Proposed Allocations in Worksop 635 dwellings

+Central DPD

-Windfall allowance (expected) 1300 dwellings
+Windfall allowance (expected) 1200 dwellings

-Total supply from 2020 to 2038 as 8909 Dwellings
+Total supply from 2020 to 2038 as 12,551 dwellings

-at 1 December 2021
+at 1 April 2022

 Potential Capacity from LAA sites without Planning Consent

 Potential Housing Supply from LAA 6075 dwellings

 sites without planning consent

 located outside Worksop Central

 area (to consider for allocation in

 the emerging Local Plan)